-Since Borderlands 3, the most recent mainline entry into the uncanny series, Gearbox has made and released two spin-off games set in the same continuity.
-Tiny Tina’s Wonderlands and New Tales from the Borderlands both launched in 2022, and it’s still a little hard to fathom that the studio managed to put out a AAA action game and a classic cinematic graphic adventure game within a 3 year timeframe.
+Since Borderlands 3, the last instalment in the series, Gearbox has created and released two spin-off games set in the same continuity.
+Tiny Tina’s Wonderlands and New Tales from the Borderlands both launched in 2022, and it’s still a little hard to fathom that the studio has managed to release a AAA action game and a classic graphic adventure game in the space of three years.

-Back to the topic on hand, yes, personally, I guarantee Borderlands 4 is more than just a pipe dream.
-Borderlands 3 has surpassed 15 million in units sold and has now pushed the entire series’ lifetime sales to a whopping 77 million.
-This formally makes the Borderlands a billion-dollar universe.
-You’d have to be insane or arrogant to not capitalize on that potential, but thankfully, Gearbox isn’t either.
+Back on topic, yes, personally I’m convinced that Borderlands 4 is more than just a pipe dream.
+Borderlands 3 sold over 15 million units and took sales for the entire series to 77 million units.
+That officially makes Borderlands a billion dollar universe.
+You’d have to be crazy not to capitalise on that potential, but luckily Gearbox isn’t.

 Embracer Group’s Hint at Borderlands 4 Development in Recent Earnings Call.

 In February 2022, the Embracer Group held an earnings call, and during the meeting, the company hinted at its future roadmap of titles.
 Among other studios, including THQ Nordic (Darksiders), and Coffee Stain Holding (Goat Simulator), Gearbox Software is a part of the Embracer group too, so naturally, it would be under discussion.

 Embracer Group CEO Lars Wingefors stated:

 “Gearbox are heavily recruiting across their studios……There are also titles that are externally [being] developed, of those 10 titles, there are a few that are more in the concept phase or in the preproduction phase.”